 How Much Does It Cost to Install Drywall Yourself?

-However, you’ll also have to purchase necessary supplies, including joint compound or drywall mud, as well as other necessary supplies and equipment.
+However, you’ll also have to purchase necessary supplies, including joint compound or drywall mud, as well as equipment.
 Those additional costs might make it more economical to hire a local drywall contractor who already has access to those tools.

 Keep in mind that drywall installation requires precise measuring, cutting, and trimming to ensure a precise fit.
 You’ll also probably need someone to help you lift and carry the panels.

 DIY Drywall Installation Costs vs. Hiring a Pro

 Installing drywall yourself costs about $200 to $400 in materials for a 500-square-foot room.
 The drywall costs an average of $15 per drywall panel or about $0.40 to $0.65 per square foot.
 You’ll also need to spend about $15 to $20 for joint compound, $20 to $40 for screws to attach the drywall to the studs, and $10 for painters tape.
 If you need to install drywall on a ceiling, you’ll also spend about $50 per day to rent a drywall lift.

 Unless you’re confident you can accomplish this task with your DIY know-how and are comfortable taking precise measurements, it’s best to leave this job to a pro.